mCRL2org/mCRL2/doc/sphinx/source/user_manual/introduction.rst

 reveal unexpected or erroneous behaviour.
 It is also a good way of getting acquainted with the modelled behaviour.

-The mCRL2 toolset contains two tools for simulation of an LPS: :ref:`lpssim` (command-line interface) and xsim (graphical user interface).
+The mCRL2 toolset contains two tools for simulation of an LPS: :ref:`tool-lpssim` (command-line interface) and xsim (graphical user interface).

-Some statistical information about an LPS can be collected using the :ref:`lpsinfo` tool.
+Some statistical information about an LPS can be collected using the :ref:`tool-lpsinfo` tool.
 The LPS itself can also be printed in a pretty, human-readable format.
-The tool for this task is :ref:`lpspp`.
+The tool for this task is :ref:`tool-lpspp`.

 In essence, the LPS is a symbolic (or implicit) representation of the state space or labelled transition system (LTS) that describes the behaviour of the system explicitly.
 This LTS can be constructed from the LPS using a state space generator.
-In mCRL2 the tool that performs this task is :ref:`lps2lts`.
+In mCRL2 the tool that performs this task is :ref:`tool-lps2lts`.

 As state space generation can take a lot of time, it is often beneficial to reduce the LPS or make it more suitable for state space generation.
-Several tools are available for this, of which we mention a few here: :ref:`lpssumelm`, :ref:`lpssuminst`, :ref:`lpsparelm`, :ref:`lpsconstelm` and :ref:`lpsrewr`.
+Several tools are available for this, of which we mention a few here: :ref:`tool-lpssumelm`, :ref:`tool-lpssuminst`, :ref:`tool-lpsparelm`, :ref:`tool-lpsconstelm` and :ref:`tool-lpsrewr`.

 LTS tools
 ^^^^^^^^^
 Once an LTS has been generated from an LPS, it can be visualised in several ways using interactive GUI tools.
 The most straightforward way of visualising an LTS is by showing it as a node-link diagram or graph.
-The :ref:`ltsgraph` tool performs this task.
+The :ref:`tool-ltsgraph` tool performs this task.
 It can reorganise the produced image using a force-directed algorithm.

 The picture produced by ltsgraph can become very cluttered for larger LTSs.
-Another LTS visualisation tool is :ref:`ltsview` which employs a clustering technique to reduce the complexity of the image.
+Another LTS visualisation tool is :ref:`tool-ltsview` which employs a clustering technique to reduce the complexity of the image.
 It produces a 3D visualisation of the LTS and aims to show symmetry in the behaviour of the system.

-The tool :ref:`diagraphica` also clusters states to reduce complexity, producing a 2D image.
-It clusters states based on state parameter values, instead of on structural properties like :ref:`ltsview`.
+The tool :ref:`tool-diagraphica` also clusters states to reduce complexity, producing a 2D image.
+It clusters states based on state parameter values, instead of on structural properties like :ref:`tool-ltsview`.

-Apart from these visualisation tools, a powerful tool is :ref:`ltsconvert` which can reduce an LTS modulo various equivalences.
+Apart from these visualisation tools, a powerful tool is :ref:`tool-ltsconvert` which can reduce an LTS modulo various equivalences.
 This often produces an LTS that is dramatically smaller than the original LTS, while important properties are maintained.
 The tool can also convert between various LTS file formats, some of which are textual, others binary.

-An equally powerful tool is :ref:`ltscompare` which can check whether two LTSs are behaviourally equivalent or similar using various notions of equivalence/similarity.
+An equally powerful tool is :ref:`tool-ltscompare` which can check whether two LTSs are behaviourally equivalent or similar using various notions of equivalence/similarity.

-The tool :ref:`lts2lps` can transform an LTS into an LPS, such that symbolic computation can be continued, e.g. after minimisation.
+The tool :ref:`tool-lts2lps` can transform an LTS into an LPS, such that symbolic computation can be continued, e.g. after minimisation.

 Model checking using PBESs